idafchev/Ring0x00/_posts/2024-11-14-EDR_Silencing.md

 To address this, I developed a PowerShell script ([IPMute](https://github.com/idafchev/IPMute/blob/main/ipmute.ps1)) that continuously monitors a specified list of processes for TCP connections, captures each connection’s remote address, and assigns it as a secondary IP address on all active physical adapters.
 Upon exiting with `CTRL+C`, the script performs a cleanup, removing all blocked IP addresses.

 You need to let it run for a while to make sure all IP addresses are discovered by the script.
+The example below targets normal processes as I don't want to give examples with an actual product.

 ![IPMute](https://idafchev.github.io/blog/assets/images/edr_silencing/ip_mute.png){: .align-center}